2025 Tasman District Council election: Positions up for election

 Voters in the district elected the mayor of Tasman, 14 district councillors in 5 wards, and the members of two community boards (Golden Bay and Motueka).

 The district has five geographical wards, which elect thirteen councillors: four councillors for Richmond, three for Moutere–Waimea, three for Motueka, two for Golden Bay, and one for Lakes–Murchison.
-The mayor and the one Māori ward councillor are elected at-large.
+The mayor and the one Māori ward councillor were elected at-large.

 Representation

 The council voted to establish a Māori ward for the 2025 local elections in 2023.
-The ward will be named Te Tai o Aorere Māori and will elect one councillor.
+The ward was named Te Tai o Aorere Māori and elected one councillor.

 The government passed legislation in 2024 on Māori wards that requires councils to hold a binding referendum alongside the 2025 elections if they established Māori wards without holding a referendum; Council voted for the Māori ward to remain for the 2025 election.

 The council consulted in 2024 whether the ward representation should change.
 The elected members decided to make one minor change, with the Totara View area located south of Wakefield shifting from the Lakes–Murchison ward to the Moutere–Waimea ward.